Getting Started with ASP.NET 4.5 Web Forms and Visual Studio 2017

-This step-by-step tutorial series will teach you the basics of building an ASP.NET Web Forms application using ASP.NET 4.5 and Microsoft Visual Studio Express 2013 for Web.
-ASP.NET Web Forms Quiz
+This tutorial series shows you how to build an ASP.NET Web Forms application with ASP.NET 4.5 and Microsoft Visual Studio 2017.

 - Getting Started with Visual C#

 The ASP.NET Web Form features presented in this series include:

 - The Web Application Project (not Web Site Project)

 - Data Annotations